INoD: Injected Noise Discriminator for Self-Supervised Representation Learning in Agricultural Fields: Technical Approach

 \subsection{Task-Specific Ground Truth Label Generation}

-We supervise the dataset affiliation of the composite feature map by generating task-specific pseudo labels for each of the dense prediction tasks.
-The following sections outline our pseudo label generation process.
+We supervise the dataset affiliation of the composite feature map by generating task-specific pseudo labels \rebuttal{as shown in \figref{fig:labels}}.
+The following sections outline our pseudo label generation process \rebuttal{for three dense prediction tasks}.

-{\parskip=3pt \textit{Object Detection}: We supervise the object detection pretext task by creating bounding box pseudo labels from the noise mask generated in \secref{subsec:noise-mask-generation}.
-We generate these pseudo labels by first computing contours around non-zero elements in noise mask $N$ and then drawing tight axis-aligned bounding boxes around them.
-For the specific case when noise mask elements only share a common corner, we avoid computing a common contour and instead compute element-specific contours to prevent a large performance drop caused by sparse, same-sized bounding boxes.
-Drawing boxes around contours instead of around every independent noise element allows us to generate diverse bounding box pseudo labels in terms of both box size and box scale which improves the overall model performance.}
+{\parskip=3pt \textit{Object Detection}: We supervise the object detection pretext task by creating bounding box pseudo labels from the noise mask \rebuttal{$N$} generated in \secref{subsec:noise-mask-generation}. \rebuttal{First, we compute} contours around non-zero elements in $N$ and then \rebuttal{draw} tight axis-aligned bounding boxes around them.
+For the specific case when noise mask elements only share a common corner, we avoid computing a common contour and instead compute element-specific contours to prevent a large performance drop caused by sparse bounding boxes.
+Drawing boxes around contours instead of around every independent noise element allows us to generate diverse bounding box pseudo labels in terms of both box size and scale which improves the model performance.}

 {\parskip=3pt \textit{Semantic Segmentation}: For the semantic segmentation task, we create the corresponding pseudo label by resizing the noise mask $N$ to the pre-determined output resolution using the nearest neighbor interpolation algorithm.}